juanparati/Powerbi/README.md

 ## 6. Unit tests

 Unit tests are not mocked, so it means that request are done against the real PowerBI API.
-Never execute the unit tests against production account.
+Never execute the unit tests against a production account.

 In order to execute the tests the auth token should be added to the environment variable "POWERBI_AUTH_TOKEN":